The Aharonov-Bohm effect in mesoscopic Bose-Einstein condensates: Conclusion

-\rev{{\em Conclusions.} We studied the non equilibrium transmission through an Aharonov-Bohm mesoscopic ring.
+\rev{We studied the non equilibrium transmission through an Aharonov-Bohm mesoscopic ring.
 By quenching the spatial confinement, the dynamics is strongly affected by the leads-ring coupling, the parity of the ring sites, and the interaction of the atoms.
 By combining our analysis with the study of the non-equilibrium steady states in an open system, we find that the Aharonov-Bohm effect is washed out for interacting bosons.
 Finally, we have analyzed the possible implications of our study to conceive new quantum atomtronic devices.

-We believe our study will be instrumental to bridge cold-atom and mesoscopic physics.
-Most of the physics we studied here could be explored experimentally with the current know-how in quantum technology.}
+\revB{We believe our study will be instrumental to bridge cold-atom and mesoscopic physics and create a tool to explore new areas of research.
+In particular, our approach effectively defines new directions in quantum transport: important chapters of the field, like full counting statistics and shot noise\cite{lovas2017full}, matter-wave interferometers, rotation sensors and non-Markovian dynamics\cite{chiuri2012linear} could be studied with the new twist provided by the cold atoms quantum technology. } Most of the physics we studied here could be explored experimentally with the current know-how in quantum technology and cold atoms.\revC{In particular, flux in ring condensates \cite{wright2013driving} or clock transitions\cite{lai2019photovoltaic}, lattice rings \cite{amico2014superfluid} and quench dynamics in leads\cite{eckel2016contact} have been demonstrated with recent light-shaping techniques\cite{gauthier2016direct}.
+Atom dynamics can be measured via fluorescence or absorption imaging of the density or current\cite{mathew2015self}.}} Our results can be relevant in other contexts of quantum technology, beyond ultracold atoms\cite{roushan2017chiral}.

+\sectionappendix{Numerical methods} {\bfseries Exact diagonalization} The low-lying energy states and dynamics of small closed and open system can be solved with exact diagonalization.
+The Hamiltonian of the many-body Hilbert space is constructed completely.
+Then, the dynamics of the many-body Hamiltonian is calculated by propagating the Schr/"odinger equation ${\ket{\Psi(t)}=\expU{-i\mathcal{H}t}\ket{\Psi(0)}}$ in time, starting with an initial state $\ket{\Psi(0)}$.
+This method is limited by the Hilbert space size, which increases exponentially with the number of lattice sites and atoms.

+{\bfseries DMRG} The wavefunction of gapped one-dimensional Hamiltonians can be efficiently represented by Matrix product states (MPS).
+The Hamiltonian is represented as Matrix product operator (MPO).
+The ground state of the MPS is found by applying the MPO locally on each site, sweeping several times across the different sites of the system.

+The wavefunction is propagated in time by repeated application of $\expU{-i\mathcal{H}\Delta t}$ on the MPS with small time steps $\Delta t$.
+For non-equilibrium systems this method becomes numerically demanding for larger times, as the entanglement of the wavefunction increases in a strongly excited system.
+Then, the necessary bond dimension to achieve sufficient accuracy increases over time as well, limiting the maximal time the MPS can be propagated in reasonable computational time.
+We use the ITensor library to simulate our system\cite{itensor}. \revC{In our specific setup, we model the source and drain leads as extended one-dimensional hard-core Bose-Hubbard chains attached to the ring.
+The source is given by